 (Leela beats up the guards)

 Fry: Yay, I did it! ...Wait, that's not me!

 Fry: ...
 So then, I unfroze myself, and then I came over here, and then I told you the story, and then it was now... and then I don't know what happened!

 Fry: I'll be whoever I wanna do.

 - In the episode "Bendin' In The Wind" Fry finds a Voltzwagen with two centuries-dead skeletons in it.
 Not only does he bring the VW back to Planet Express headquarters, on his way back he takes the blue headband of one of the hippy skeletons and wears it himself for the rest of the episode.
 While there's nothing wrong with this, it's certainly not something a normal person would do.

-Farnsworth: Oh God!
+- Professor Hubert Farnsworth.
+It's supposedly justified by his senility and being a mad scientist.
+When he was speaking at the stockholders' meeting:Farnsworth: Where am I?Hermes: Move forward.
+Walk into the light.Farnsworth: Oh God!
 I'm dead.
 Well, no matter. (pulls out cue cards) Thank you all for coming.
 I don't recognize any of you, nor can I recall why I am here.
 Now without further ado, a film highlighting Planet Express Inc.'s latest fiscal year.

-He's clearly insane in any universe:
+- He's clearly insane in any universe: